Many people may not think much about how they are communicating with each other over the internet, since most humans are using popular “

 qTox is installed as default in TROMjaro for a reason: because it is the most complete of them all and the most trade-free of them all.
 You can easily create a local account and share it with your friends.
 Create group chats, send files of any size, do audio/video calls (although it does not support screen sharing), and more.
 It looks like a normal messenger, it works like a normal messenger, yet it is is fully decentralized and trade-free.
 It is yours, and you control it.

 Signal Messenger is, for now, mainly meant for mobile.
 The desktop application only works in tandem with the mobile one, but we thought it is worth mentioning that such an app exists.
-On desktop one can send as many files as they want (however they are limited in terms of file-size), preview files in the app, send encrypted messages, emjoi and stickers, and more.
-However the desktop app does not allow for audio/video calls and group chats have limited function.
-In this sense Signal is simply a text-based companion app to communicate.
+On desktop one can send as many files as they want (however they are limited in terms of file-size), preview files in the app, send encrypted messages, emjoi and stickers, and do video/audio calls.

 On Riot you can organize teams, voice/video chat in a decent way, and the text-based communication is very rich in terms of features.
 It allows the integration of a variety of tools such as document sharing, bots, public chats, and more.
 Riot, depending on the [matrix] server one uses, will have a file-size limit in terms of file sharing – a technical limitation being based on centralized servers.
 Overall Riot is one of the most complete and modern messengers out there.